SergiAuletMur/ClockInAutomated/Readme.md

 # Clock In/Out Automation Script
 ⚠️ Code is a mess not optimized and not refactored, this was just done to save time so don't take the code quality too serious 🐈‍⬛ ⚠️
+⚠️ Also there can be bugs as this was quickly implemented without a QA phase 😕 ⚠️

 This script automates the process of clocking in and out using Playwright.
 It was created to simplify the tedious manual process of time tracking.